reduckted/GitWebLinksVS2019/readme.md

 Copy links to files in their online Git repositories from inside Visual Studio 2017.

+Works with:
+* GitHub
+* GitHub Enterprise
-Works with GitHub, GitHub Enterprise, Bitbucket Server and Bitbucket Cloud.
+* Bitbucket Server
+* Bitbucket Cloud
+* Visual Studio Team Services

 :information_source: For GitHub Enterprise and Bitbucket Server, there is some configuration required.
 [See below for more details](#github-enterprise-and-bitbucket-server).